commonsharp/SurvivalProject-Server/README.md

 * When you finish a survival game, it says draw.
 Not sure if it should say that or win.
 * Possible bug - broadcast messages will get sent to other servers as well.
 So someone sending a chat message would send it to people in other servers as well.
 Need to check that.
 * When someone joins a quest that already started, the quest restarts.
-* Starting a tutorial crashes the game.
+* ~~Starting a tutorial crashes the game.~~
 * The guild rank of new players in the room is '?' instead of being the true rank.
 * ~~Quests - if player 1 kills everyone, player 2 gets ko too (in the winning screen).~~

 # 31/03/2017
+* Training modes are now working, but after you finish a training, there's an option to change to another training mode, and that doesn't work yet.
 * King survival mode is working.
 * Fixed a bug where if the two teams had an equal number of players and a new player joined the room, he would be assigned to the red team, instead of the blue team.